 Japanese Traditional Decorated Candles and Hoshiban Decorated Candle Shop

 The decorated candles were substitutes for flowers offered to the Buddhist altar in winter in Japan’s Tōhoku and Chūbu regions, where the landscape is covered by snow.
-So, the images hand-painted on the candles were usually flowers, such as peonies and chrysanthemums.
-Nowadays, the shop has more festive flowers, such as sunflowers and lilies, painted on its candles so they can be used for celebrations such as weddings and birthdays.
+Thus, the images hand-painted on the candles are usually flowers, such as peonies and chrysanthemums.

 Decorated Candle Workshop at Hoshiban Decorated Candle Shop